MickyHCorbett/MorfLess/package/upgrading.md

 ## Clear Buckets

-Before the main stack is deleted, the buckets must be cleared, otherwise a DELETE_FAILED message will be displayed in Cloud Formation.
+In the event you want to tear down all the stacks and buckets, the buckets must be cleared, otherwise a DELETE_FAILED message will be displayed in Cloud Formation when you try and delete the bucket stack.

 Use the file MorfLess-ClearBuckets.yml and modify the Parameters section to match your bucket names: